Buying a 4WD

 Which type to choose?

 The bridge between an SUV and a serious 4WD.
-AWD traction, decent ground clearance, and comfortable over long highway distances.
-All the benefits without the bulk or fuel cost of a LandCruiser.
+Selectable 4wd , decent ground clearance, and comfortable over long highway distances.
+Most of the benefits without the bulk or fuel cost of a LandCruiser.
 Good for routes that mix sealed highway with gravel roads, national park tracks, and light off-road.

 The right pick if you want more capability than a standard SUV, but your route doesn't include creek crossings or tracks rated 4WD-only.
 The X-Trail and Outlander are also easier to manoeuvre in towns and cities on longer trips that move between populated areas and remote stretches.